 We took the private chauffeur service from Emirates and drove to the Palm Island.
 The taxi passed the hotel and turned.
 We were not sure on the outside if we liked the hotel.
 Normally we like contemporary buildings and this hotel is build like a European palace from the 18th century.
 The taxi turned in front of the W-hotel (very contemporary) and had to drive back to the Palace.
 We went into the main lobby and saw mainly gold and red we were flabbergasted.
 We arrived in an extreme posh ambiance where everything is over the top.
 Upfront we knew it would be luxurious but this exceeded our expectations by far……..

-When we checked-in we found out that we got a double upgrade to a Jr. Suite Skyline view (Black level privilege).
-Our room was about 100 m2 (1.076 sq. ft).
+When we checked in we found out that we had been upgraded to a Premier Jacuzzi Suite One Bedroom.
+Our suite was about 220 m2.
 The interior in the room is designed by Francesco Molon.
-One of the most expensive interior brands in the world and it is in the jr. suite.
+One of the most expensive interior brands in the world and it is in the suite.
 WOW…… no words!
+We know we are in Dubai.

 Building and interior